Tuesday, February 14, 2017

 Conclusion: PFE did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks PFE as a 1-Star Very Weak stock.

 PFE's drug portfolio is unmatched in terms of breadth and depth in the global drug market.
-The company enjoys strong dividend metrics including a Free Cash Flow Payout of 54% and Debt to total Capital of 41%, both well below my desired maximums.
-However, the stock is trading well above my calculated fair value of $16.97 per share.
+The company enjoys strong dividend metrics including a Free Cash Flow Payout of 58% (up from 54%) and Debt to total Capital of 44% (up from 41%), both below my desired maximums.
+However, the stock is trading well above my calculated fair value of $15.21 per share.
 This will keep me from giving it serious consideration as an addition to my Dividend Growth Portfolio.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.